Auto Bake: Texture Baker & Exporter

 Export

-• Color Override: Color management settings can be changed for the exported textures.
+The color management settings can be changed for the exported images.
+By default this option is disabled.

 Settings

 Adjust all the bake related settings that are commonly applied to all bake types.
-This panel includes the margin, selected to active and influence settings.
+This panel includes the margin, selected to active, and sampling settings.

 Margin